Kate Parkins

 About me

-Hello, thank you for your interest in my profile.
-I know looking for a therapist is a big step!
-If we work together, you can expect our sessions to be warm, friendly, and at a pace that feels right for you.
+Hello, I’m Kate, a warm and experienced counsellor - thank you for your interest in my profile.
+I know looking for a therapist is a big step, so I'd love to explore working with you.

 How counselling can help

-Over the years, I've worked with people facing challenges such as low mood, anxiety, stress, loss, perfectionism, lack of motivation, relationship issues, grief, and adapting to long-term conditions.
+Over the years, I’ve worked with people facing all kinds of challenges, including anxiety, low mood, depression, stress, lack of motivation, loss, perfectionism, overwhelm, relationship difficulties, grief, climate anxiety, and loud inner critics.

 My counselling approach

-I draw on a variety of different approaches to suit each person and situation, but my core training is in Transactional Analysis (TA), which is based on an open and equal partnership between the client and the counsellor.
+Although I draw on a number of different approaches to suit each person I work with, my core training is in transactional analysis (TA).

 Training, qualifications & experience